 England's Empty Throne: Usurpation and the Language of Legitimation, 1399-1422 by Paul Strohm.
 Discusses the Lancastrian revolution and its aftermath.

 The Last Knight: The Twilight of the Middle Ages and the Birth of the Modern Era by Norman F. Cantor.
-Biography of John of Gaunt, the richest man in Europe, patron of Chaucer, a last leader of the Plantagenet family, and a founder of the Lancastrian Dynasty.
+Biography of John of Gaunt, the richest man in Europe, patron of Chaucer, founder of the Lancastrian Dynasty.

 Mistress of the Monarchy: The Life of Katherine Swynford, Duchess of Lancaster by Alison Weir.
-At age 21, Katherine Swynford became the mistress of King Edward III's son John of Gaunt, in what became one of medieval England's greatest love stories.
+At age 21, Katherine Swynford became the mistress of King Edward III's son John of Gaunt, one of medieval England's greatest love stories.

 Katherine Swynford: The History of a Medieval Mistress by Jeannette Lucraft.
-This biography presents Swynford as a powerful figure in 14th century politics who manipulated the social mores of the time for her own interests.
-Available from Alibris.
+This biography presents Swynford as a powerful figure who manipulated the social mores of the time for her own interests.

 Henry IV by Bryan Bevan.
 Biography of the king who usurped Richard II's throne.

 Henry IV: The Establishment of the Regime, 1399-1406 edited by Gwilym Dodd and Douglas Biggs.
-This collection of essays looks at the crucial but neglected first years of Henry IV's reign.
-Topics include a reappraisal of the events surrounding the revolution of 1399; the 'Long Parliament' of 1406; and the nature of the king's council.
+Collection of essays on the first years of Henry IV's reign.

 The Fears of Henry IV by Ian Mortimer.
 The life of England's self-made king.

 Royal and Historical Letters During the Reign of Henry the Fourth, King of England and France, and Lord of Ireland, 1399-1404 edited by Francis Charles Hingeston.
-Correspondence dating from the first five years of the king's reign, from 1399 to 1404, presented in the original Latin, English or French, with English translation for the latter.
+Correspondence dating from the first five years of the king's reign, from 1399 to 1404.

 A Bloody Field by Shrewsbury by Edith Pargeter.
 Novel about King Henry IV.